 You Asked, I Answered

-What kind of cheese melts best?
+What kind of cheese melts best in cheeseburger soup?

 Can I make this soup lighter?